vladkhard/openregistry.assets.claimrights/docs/source/overview.rst

 Overview
 ========

-openregistry.assets.basic contains the description of the Registry Data Base.
+openregistry.assets.claimrights contains the description of the Registry Data Base.

 Features
 --------

-* Basic asset is a representation of an item.
-* Procedure can be switched from *draft* status to *pending*.
-* Basic assets are combined in lot, being marked as attached to that lot.
-* The only currency (*Value.currency*) to be used is hryvnia (UAH).
+* claimRights state for the indebtedness to banks which represent credit obligations.
+* Specific structures which are `items` & `debt` are included.

 Conventions
 -----------